mxagar/bitcoin_notes/bitcoin_technical_theory/Bitcoin_Antonopoulos_Book.md

 3. Community:
    - Proposals often require broad community agreement to proceed.

+Amir Taaki proposed the general process:

+- First, the BIP is drafted according to a template and discussed in the bitcoin mailing list: `bitcoin-dev@lists.linuxfoundation.org`.
+- Then, there is a public discussion and feedback is collected + draft modified.
+- The BIP editor approves/rejects proposals depending on effort, technical soundness, etc.
+- The current BIP editor is Luke Dashjr: `luke_bipeditor@dashjr.org`

+It seems it is like a self-organized community of developers who are publicly funded and who are gathered around the project along the time.

 ##### 4. Who Finances Bitcoin Development?

 Bitcoin development is funded through various decentralized means: